dotnet/docs/docs/core/whats-new/dotnet-8.md

 ### Minimum support baselines for Linux

-The minimum support baselines for Linux have been updated for .NET 8:

-- .NET will be built targeting Ubuntu 16.04, for all architectures.
-That's primarily important for defining the minimum `glibc` version for .NET 8.
-For example, .NET 8 will fail to even start on Ubuntu 14.04.
-- For Red Hat Enterprise Linux (RHEL), .NET supports RHEL 8+ and drops RHEL 7.
+The minimum support baselines for Linux have been updated for .NET 8. .NET is built targeting Ubuntu 16.04, for all architectures.
+That's primarily important for defining the minimum `glibc` version for .NET 8. .NET 8 will fail to start on distro versions that include an older glibc, such as Ubuntu 14.04 or Red Hat Enterprise Linux 7.

 For more information, see [Red Hat Enterprise Linux Family support](https://github.com/dotnet/core/blob/main/linux-support.md#red-hat-enterprise-linux-family-support).